benjaminbiss/Robots-vs-Dinosaurs/userstories.md

 COMPLETE - (/10 points): As a developer, I want to instantiate three Robot objects and three Dinosaur objects and assign the appropriate values to all the objects.

-INCOMPLETE - (/10 points): As a developer, I want the created Robot objects to be stored in a Fleet and the created Dinosaur objects to be stored in a Herd (the Fleet and Herd must use a List to store the objects).
+COMPLETE - (/10 points): As a developer, I want the created Robot objects to be stored in a Fleet and the created Dinosaur objects to be stored in a Herd (the Fleet and Herd must use a List to store the objects).

 INCOMPLETE - (/10 points): As a developer, I want a Robot to have the ability to attack a Dinosaur and a Dinosaur to